Mayon: Geology

 Like other volcanoes around the Pacific Ocean, Mayon is a part of the Pacific Ring of Fire.
 It is on the southeast side of Luzon.
 The Bicol Arc is one of 7 oceanic trench subduction zones defining the Philippine Mobile Belt.
 Volcanism in the Bicol Arc is related to the westward subduction of the Philippine Plate along the Philippine Trench.
 The 12 active and inactive volcanoes within the arc include the Mayon Volcano, Mount Bulusan, Mount Isarog, Mount Iriga, Malinao Volcano, and Mount Masaraga.
 In general, these are calc-alkali basalts, basaltic andesites, and andesites.

-In August 2021, soils from Mayon have been found containing bacterial species with antibiotic and anti-cancer properties.
+In August 2021, soils from Mayon have been found containing bacterial species with potential antibiotic and anti-cancer properties.

 Recorded eruptions

-Mayon is the most active volcano in the Philippines, erupting over 47 times in the past 500 years.
+Mayon is the most active volcano in the Philippines, erupting over 52 times in the past 500 years.
 Historical observations accounted its first eruption in 1616.
 The first eruption for which an extended account exists was the six-day event of July 20, 1766.

 1814 eruption

-Its most destructive recorded eruption occurred on February 1, 1814 (VEI=4).
+Its most destructive recorded eruption occurred on February 1 (VEI=4).
 Lava flowed but less than the 1766 eruption.
 The volcano belched dark ash and eventually bombarded the town of Cagsawa with tephra that buried it.
 Trees burned, and rivers were certainly damaged.
 Proximate areas were also devastated by the eruption, with ash accumulating to 9 m in depth.
 In Cagsawa town, about 1,200 locals perished in what is considered to be the most lethal eruption in Mayon's history according to PHIVOLCS.
-The eruption is believed to have contributed to the accumulation of atmospheric ash together with the catastrophic 1815 eruption of other volcanoes like Indonesia's Mount Tambora, leading to the Year Without a Summer in 1816.
+The 1814 eruption is believed to have contributed to the accumulation of atmospheric ash together with the catastrophic 1815 eruption of other volcanoes like Indonesia's Mount Tambora, leading to the Year Without a Summer in 1816.